ZhidongYang/SaID/README.md

 # SaID
-Official implementation of paper SaID for cryo-EM image denoising.
-Under construction, coming soon...
+This repository is the official implementation of the paper SaID: Simulation-aware Image Denoising Pre-trained Model for Cryo-EM Micrographs.